nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 #### Saving the data

-Ever experience the sinking feeling of being petrified when you *forgot* to `Ctrl/Cmd-S` something important?
+Ever experience the stomach-churning sinking feeling of being petrified when you *forgot* to `Ctrl/Cmd-S` something important?

 Don't worry!